 2014-2015- I continued to work on my blog & my social media job while being a work at home mom to my son.
 I got pregnant with my daughter, bought our current (and hopefully forever!) house, and worked on renovating it from top to bottom.
 Life was crazier than ever!

 2016- As of now, I have officially left my social media job, and am now working on my blog as I work from home with my two kids.
-I have hired an assistant/nanny who helps me out 1-2 times a week.
+I have hired an assistant who helps me out with “behind the scenes” things for a few hours a week.
 I have recently started earning more than I was when I was a full-time teacher, and I feel incredibly blessed to be able to earn an income doing something I truly love.

 That story up there is to show you that this has taken time.
 It has taken years of work.
 It has taken countless late nights and bad blog posts and failed ideas to get to the place where I’m making a decent income from blogging.